AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ### Creating the first Shape

 It's finally time to start laying down some elements.
 Let's hook the only iFrame button currently available to a function exposed by the Document API.
-Type the following into the source files and run the add-on.
+Type the following into the source files (`index.html`, `index.js`, and `code.js` have been edited), then run the add-on.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="4" languages="index.html, index.js, code.js, shapeUtils.js"/>